malun666/st-server-poc/README.md

 - .NET 8.0
 - ASP.NET Core Identity
-- Entity Framework Core (In-Memory)
+- Entity Framework Core (In-Memory) We can use a real database in the future
 - JWT Bearer Authentication

 ## Prerequisites